Zurich International School

 Zurich International School (ZIS) is an independent non-profit day school in Switzerland for students aged 3 to 18 in the greater Zurich area.
-Over 1,300 students from more than 50 countries are enroled in the school.
+Over 1,300 students from more than 50 countries are enrolled in the school.
 The school has two campuses: a Primary campus in Wädenswil for Early Childhood and Lower School students aged 3 to 11 and a Secondary Campus in Adliswil for Middle School students aged 11 to 14 and Upper School students aged 14 to 18.

 As of 2011, it is the largest international school in the Zurich area.

 History

 American International School of Zurich

 The American International School of Zurich (AISZ) was founded in 1963 in a Swiss villa (built in 1914) in Kilchberg.
 The building was renovated and expanded in 1993/4.
 In 2008, this became the ZIS Middle School for students aged 11 to 14.

 International Primary School of Zurich

 The English Language Kindergarten (ELK), later renamed the International Primary School of Zurich (IPSZ), opened in 1970 in Horgen and in 1979 moved to the current Early Childhood Center.
 This villa, which was built in 1906 on the shore of Lake Zurich in Kilchberg, was attended by children aged three to four until June 2019.